 Several other downtown Santa Rosa attractions are nearby.
 The lush lawns and outdoor sculptures in the city's Juilliard Park forms the northern edge of SOFA.
 And across from the eastern edge of the park you'll find the Luther Burbank Home & Gardens, where the world-renowned horticulturist lived and experimented with plants for most of his 50-year career.
 About half a mile to the west (across Highway 101), the historic Railroad Square district offers an authentic old-town ambiance as a setting for antique shops, specialty stores, restaurants, lodging, entertainment, and live theater.

 SOFA is a loose coalition of artists, galleries, and businesses working together to promote and protect their distinctive neighborhood.
 Artists began moving into the area about 17 or 18 years ago, and SOFA as a loosely knit group began to take shape about 10 years ago.

 "As we got to know each other, we started to collaborate on events," says artist Max Dubois, who has her studio and framing business in the former transmission shop.
-She's one of the original group of artists who moved onto South A Street about 18 years ago.
+She's one of the original group of artists who moved onto South A Street close to 20 years ago.

 SOFA hosts a number of activities, including the First Friday Open Studios, with music and refreshments, giving visitors a chance to browse galleries and meet the artists the first Friday evening of each month.
 Opening receptions for shows of original Sonoma County art are held frequently, and family-friend art events are scheduled throughout the year.
 A catalog-guided tour of SOFA studios is presented each August, and SOFA's largest annual event is Winterblast in November, a wacky evening party featuring a parade of electric sofas.